RBryanYT/rbryanyt.github.io/tutorials/advr_installing_mods.md

 Now turn on your Quest.
 Once it powers on, plug the cable into the Quest's charging port.
 You should see a notification on the quest talking about allowing the connected device to access files.
 Click the notification. *You have to keep the cable plugged in until your mods are fully transferred over.*

+**If you don't see a notification talking about files, and only one talking about Oculus Link, you need to [enable developer mode.](https://rbryanyt.github.io/tutorials/quest_dev_mode)**

 Now you should see either Windows AutoPlay or a new file explorer window at your Quest.
 If you see AutoPlay, choose to view files in File Explorer.

 Now go to `Internal shared storage/Android/data/de.erthu.ancientdungeonfull/files`.